nickurban/nickurban.com/_drafts/2014-03-01-the-four-dignities.md

 In the symbolism of Shambhala, four animals appear over and over again:
 The Tiger, the Lion, the Garuda, and the Dragon.
 Each represents one of the "four dignities" or noble attributes of the warrior.
-The four dignities are one metaphor by which Trungpa identified the awake and uplifted experience that is cultiated through meditation.
+The four dignities are a metaphor by which Trungpa describes the awake and uplifted experience that is cultiated through meditation.

 ### Meek